 The Development Management Team within our Planning Group deals with work regarding the extraction of minerals (sand, gravel, clay, chalk, oil and gas), the importation, deposit, disposal, storage, processing and possible export of waste and County Development (schools, infrastructure and other investment programmes - known as Regulation 3 development).

-Our enforcement team consists of four officers, who monitor the progress of development permitted by the County Council and seek to control unauthorised mineral and waste related development.
+Our Planning Enforcement and Monitoring Team monitor the progress of development permitted by us and seek to control unauthorised mineral and waste related development.

 - Enquiries/complaints regarding sites with planning permission issued by Surrey County Council

 - Monitoring and enforcement of county development (Regulation 3)

 Please make it very clear which of the following apply to your enquiry or complaint: